DigiBouquet Editorial Policy

 Updates and freshness

-We update an article when one of the following is true:
+A guide is updated when one of the following is true:

 - The page no longer reflects the current DigiBouquet product or bouquet creation flow